SOUTH CAROLINA DOMESTIC VIOLENCE LAWYER

 - Avoid case discussions with anyone who could become a witness, and don’t “explain yourself” in messages.

-- Talk to a defense lawyer to map out restrictions, court posture, and a plan for preserving key evidence.
+- Talk to a South Carolina domestic violence lawyer to map out restrictions, court posture, and a plan for preserving key evidence.

 Penalties and Consequences for Domestic Violence Charges